Soil Cover Days

 What determines soil cover?

 Soil cover is primarily influenced by crop type, residue management, tillage practices and annual snow cover.
-The type of crop grown determines row spacing, growth rate, vegetation cover fraction, and the amount of biomass produced.
+The type of crop grown determines row spacing, growth rate, vegetation cover fraction, and the amount of above and below ground plant material (biomass) produced.
 Perennial field crops (such as hay) offer good, year-round, soil coverage.
 Annual crops (such as wheat or corn) can leave soil exposed for a period after planting or after fall harvest and tillage.
 Crops such as beans, peas, canola and potatoes tend to have a full canopy for short periods and leave lower residue levels after harvest.

 Residue management and tillage practices can also have a large impact on soil cover.
 Intensive tillage (also referred to as conventional tillage) reduces soil cover by incorporating most crop residue into the soil.
 Reduced tillage and no-till methods provide more soil cover by leaving more crop residue on the soil surface.
 The timing of tillage can also influence soil cover.
 Tilling land in the fall leaves soil exposed for a greater length of time than tilling in the spring.
 The practice of summer fallow (which traditionally adopted to restore soil moisture in dry climate regions) leaves soil susceptible to erosion.

 Climate and weather can also influence soil cover.
 Soil covered by snow for long periods is less exposed and less susceptible to degradation.
-Climate change is predicted to decrease the number of days of snow cover and increase the frequency of extreme weather events.
+Climate change is predicted to decrease the number of snow cover days and increase how often extreme weather events occur.
 Both of these factors could increase vulnerability of soils to degradation.

 Soil Cover Indicator

-The soil cover indicator measures the number of days that agricultural soil is not exposed in a given year.
+The soil cover indicator measures the number of days that agricultural soil is not bare in a given year.
 It also measures whether this is changing over time.
-It includes all land cover types under agricultural operations including crops, pasture and other lands used in farming.
+It includes all agricultural land cover types including crops, pasture and other lands used in farming.
 To assess this, the Indicator considers soil cover provided by crop canopy, crop residue and snow on the soil surface.
 It takes into account the schedule of different field activities (such as planting and harvesting) and crop canopy development and decline throughout the season.
-It also considers tillage practices, the decomposition of residue, the number of days with at least 2 cm of snow and multiple cuts of hay and grazing on pasture.
+It also considers tillage practices, the decomposition of residue, the number of days with at least 2 centimetres of snow and multiple cuts of hay and grazing on pasture.

-A perennial hay crop typically provides more than 300 equivalent days of soil cover per year since there is very little soil exposed at any time.
+A perennial hay crop typically provides more than 300 soil cover days per year since there is very little soil exposed at any time.
 On the other hand, a soybean crop in an area of low snowfall and with no other surface cover elements may have less than 150 soil cover days.

 The Government of Canada calculates the Soil Cover Indicator every five years.
 It helps the Government know how soil cover on farmland is changing over time.
 This helps to identify where changes to farming practices are needed.